rankingdigitalrights/index2018/app/_companies/apple.md

     body: Apple improved its disclosure of the number of government requests it received for content and non-content data, as well as requests received through court orders in criminal and civil cases.
   - item:
     change: positive
+    title: P15.
+Data breaches
-    body: P15.
-Apple improved its disclosure of its policies for responding to data breaches.
+    body: Apple improved its disclosure of its policies for responding to data breaches.
 ---